 Assisted Learning Services

-Students who meet with an Assisted Learning Services Counselor and verify eligibility may receive one or more of the following types of assistance:
+Assisted Learning Services (ALS) is the office dedicated to providing an accessible education to students with disabilities, through the use of assistive technology and accessible textbooks.
+Resources are customized to meet individual needs, and students who meet with an Assisted Learning Services Counselor and verify eligibility may receive one or more of the following types of assistance:

 Specialized testing conditions including extra time, readers, writers, large print tests, and use of a computer with text magnification and voice synthesis capabilities.
 These services are available for classes, as well as for some standardized tests.